Understanding the Great Commission: Making Disciples of All Nations

 In the NAME

 In Mark 10:38 (possibly Matthew 20:22) and Romans 6:3, baptism is “into” Christ Jesus’s death.
 In Matthew 3:11, baptism is with “water” and with “the Holy Spirit and fire.”
-In Matthew 28:19, baptism is not “with” but rather “in,” “In the name of the Father, the Son, and the Holy Spirit.”
-This difference could be a slight nuance or very significant in understanding what Jesus is communicating about the nature of baptism.
-If βαπτίζοντες is a reference to John’s baptism, then as Hagener says, it is a liturgical practice.[9]
-Blomberg says that this is an action that shows submission to the power and authority of Jesus.[10]
+In Matthew 28:19, baptism is not “with” but rather “in,” specifically “in the name of the Father, the Son, and the Holy Spirit.”
+This difference could be a slight nuance or very significant in understanding what Jesus communicates about the nature of baptism.
+If βαπτίζοντες refers to John’s baptism, then, as Hagner states, it is a liturgical practice.[9]
+Blomberg suggests that this action shows submission to the power and authority of Jesus.[10]

-The name is thus a summary way of stating what God is in Himself (His name is all that is known to be true about Him and His motives of action) and also what God is to others, allowing them to know His name (letting them into His truth) as sharing His name with them (letting them into His fellowship).[11]
+The question, “What is the name?” must be addressed.
+Is it merely the pronunciation of “Father, Son, and Holy Spirit” during water baptism, or is it more profound?
+J. A. Motyer in the New Bible Dictionary states, “The name is thus a summary way of stating what God is in Himself (His name is all that is known to be true about Him and His motives of action) and also what God is to others, allowing them to know His name (letting them into His truth) as sharing His name with them (letting them into His fellowship).”[11]

 Jesus declares this act of baptizing to be “in the name,” with the name representing the character and work of the individual.
 Disciples are made by baptizing in the truth of who God is, what He has done, what He is doing, and what He will do.
 Or immersing the individual(s) in the Scriptures.